bennarthurdev/JavaScript/FUNCOES/README.md

 }
 ```

+See : https://github.com/bennarthurdev/JavaScript/blob/main/FUNCOES/declaringFunctions.js for for more ways to declare functions

 identifier - Function name, you will use this name to call this procedure elsewhere in your application
 param - identifier list of object

-- Functions in JavaScript are objects
+- Functions in JavaScript are first-class objects

 - Functions defined inside objects are called methods